lamini-ai/lamini-earnings-sdk/02_eval/README.md

 ## Creating a test set

 Create a test set by selecting a set of prompts and their corresponding answers.
 A good test set has between 20 and 100 examples in it.
-More examples increases the accuracy, but it takes longer for a human to manually review.
+More examples increases the accuracy, but it takes longer for a human to write and edit.

 We include an example test set at [../data/golden_test_set.jsonl](../data/golden_test_set.jsonl).